 Under the guidance of a physical therapist, exercises can be done to minimize foot pain.
 Writing the alphabet in the air with your foot is a good way to stretch the foot and ankle.

-• How long does it take for foot pain to disappear?
+• How long does it take for foot pain to heal?

 • How can the pain of plantar fasciitis be relieved?